dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 content => hello
 xxxxx
 ```
 Although you can create large map, you are limited by int number.
-Let's try to open 10GB file.
-`map` function take long, but inside implementation use int, and check if value not overflow max int value
+Let's try to open 10GB file. `map` function take long, but inside implementation use int, and check if value not overflow max int value.
 This is due to historical reasons, cause previously files were small, and 2GB was max file size.
 ```java
 import java.io.RandomAccessFile;
 import java.nio.MappedByteBuffer;